 You must provide our office with all current insurance information to allow us to file a claim.
 Please notify us immediately if you change insurance plans or if your benefits change at any time during your pregnancy.

 West Des Moines OB/GYN Associates will file all charges with your insurance company and will attempt to obtain precertification when necessary.
 It is to your advantage, however, to contact your insurance company to advise them of your pregnancy.
 It is your responsibility to contact your insurance company to ensure precertification has been completed and to answer any questions your insurance company may have regarding your pregnancy.

-If you have any additional services (example: ultrasounds or referral to another specialist), please check with your insurance company prior to having these services.
-Some services may require a referral from your primary care physician or a prior authorization from your insurance company.
+If you have any additional services (for example ultrasounds or referral to another specialist), please check with your insurance company prior to having these services.
+Some services may require a referral from your primary care physician or prior authorization from your insurance company.
 Also, some services may not be a covered benefit under your insurance plan.

 You will need to verify that the facility or doctor participates in your insurance plan.
 These things all need to be done before the services are provided.
 Please let us know if you need assistance in getting this information from your insurance company.

 Please also be sure to check with your insurance company or your employer for the correct procedure to follow after the baby is born to add the baby to your insurance plan.
 Some companies require that the baby be added to your policy within thirty (30) days after birth.
 Usually, this is done by completing a form with your employer.

 If the correct procedure is not followed, the baby’s services in the hospital and thereafter may not be covered by your insurance company.

 Finally, if you deliver a boy and our physicians provide circumcision services, we will obtain the initial billing information from the inpatient facility.
 However, if you receive any bills from our office for your son’s services, contact our office to update any necessary billing information.

 We charge a nominal fee for the completion of non-patient disability and FMLA forms.